quickSilverShanks/VidSage/README.md

 Please note, internet connection would be required to download the services(like ElasticSearch, Ollama etc), models(llms like gemma2:2b, sentence transformers etc) and video transcripts.
 Querying the RAG assistant does not require internet since the llm will be downloaded and used from local.

-> To use/test this application's final build will all features follow steps in the section `Streamlit UI: CPU/GPU with complete docker setup`.
+> To use/test this application's final build with all features follow steps in the section `Streamlit UI: CPU/GPU with complete docker setup`.

 <details>
   <summary><b>CLI Mode: Using Scripts</b></summary>